thousandbrainsproject/tbp.monty/docs/how-to-use-monty/getting-started.md

 > upstream        readonly (push)
 > ```
 >
-> This will result then error as follows:
+> With the above setup, attempting to push to `upstream` will result in the following error:
 > ```
 > $ git push upstream main
 > fatal: 'readonly' does not appear to be a git repository